-There are a total of 16 Japanese public holidays, though in 2019 this number will be 15 with the abdication of Emperor Akihito.
-No more Emperor Akihito, no more Emperor Akihito’s birthday!
-Japanese public holidays can range from the typical New Year’s and National Foundation Day, to the more specific Coming of Age Day and, as hinted to above, the Emperor’s Birthday.
+There are a total of 16 Japanese public holidays.
+They can range from the typical New Year’s and National Foundation Day, to the more specific Coming of Age Day and the Emperor’s Birthday.

 Here you will find a guide to national holidays in Japan: their names, their origin, and fun facts!
 Let’s go down the list!

-Most all Japanese head to a shrine on New Year’s Day to pray for the new year, especially after getting up bright and early to see the first sunrise of the year.
-People climb mountains for hours in the night to sit and prepare for this sunrise, and it’s an activity I highly recommend to anyone visiting Japan during the New Year holidays.
+Most Japanese people head to a shrine on New Year’s Day to pray, especially after getting up bright and early to see the first sunrise of the year.
+People climb mountains for hours in the night to sit and prepare for this sunrise.
+It’s an activity I highly recommend to anyone visiting Japan during the New Year holidays.

 Seijin no Hi (成人の日, “Coming of Age Day”) is on the second Monday of January.
 It’s a celebration to congratulate those who have reached the age of 20—the age of adulthood in Japan.
 At local and prefectural offices, young adults gather for speeches in coming of age ceremonies, with women donning long-sleeved kimono (振袖, Furisode) and men in Hakama (袴, men’s formal skirt)—though nowadays men tend to wear a western styled suit.
 After the formal parts are over, friends group up and have a night out on the town.
 Oh to be a young adult!